bananabajanana/KNNClassifier2.0/readme.md

 Finally, we created a Classifier class.
 This class identifies a given vector of flowers based on an input list of already identified Irises.
 This is implemented step-by-step according to the kNN algorithm, first finding the k closest neighbors to the unidentifiable flower, and then finding which category is most common among them.

-The with these implemented, the server runs indefinitely in the following loop:
+With these implemented, the server runs indefinitely in the following loop:

 ```mermaid
 graph TD;